pu2clr/Antenna_Tuner_Android_Arduino_New_Interface/README.md

 You can see about this project on my youtube channel:

-Antenna Tuner with two capacitors controlled by Arduino (https://www.youtube.com/watch?v=Rwl3G2ET7Jw) and Part II Tuner Magnetic Loop Antenna for two capacitors and Arduino (https://www.youtube.com/ watch? v = Fv-IV88IJV4).
+Antenna Tuner with two capacitors controlled by Arduino (https://www.youtube.com/watch?v=Rwl3G2ET7Jw) and Part II Tuner Magnetic Loop Antenna for two capacitors and Arduino (https://www.youtube.com/watch?v=Fv-IV88IJV4).

 Ricardo Caratti - 17 / 11 / 2013